History of slavery in Louisiana

 Following Robert Cavelier de La Salle establishing the French claim to the territory and the introduction of the name Louisiana, the first settlements in the southernmost portion of Louisiana (New France) were developed at present-day Biloxi (1699), Mobile (1702), Natchitoches (1714), and New Orleans (1718).
-Slavery was then established by European colonists.
+Chattel slavery was then established by European colonists.

-The institution was maintained by the Spanish (1763–1800) when the area was part of New Spain, by the French when they briefly reacquired the colony (1800–1803), and by the United States following the Louisiana Purchase of 1803.
+The institution was maintained by the Spanish (1763–1801) when the area was part of New Spain, by the French when they briefly reacquired the colony (1801–1803), and by the United States following the Louisiana Purchase of 1803.
 Due to its complex history, Louisiana had a very different pattern of slavery compared to the rest of the United States.

 French rule (1699–1763)

-Slavery was introduced by French colonists in Louisiana in 1706, when they made raids on the Chitimacha settlements.
+Chattel slavery was introduced by French colonists in Louisiana in 1706, when they made raids on the Chitimacha settlements.
 Thousands of indigenous people were killed, and the surviving women and children were taken as slaves.
 The enslavement of natives, including the Atakapa, Bayogoula, Natchez, Choctaw, Chickasaw, Taensa, and Alabamon peoples, would continue throughout the history of French rule.
 While Native American peoples had sometimes made slaves of enemies captured in war, they also tended to adopt them into their tribes and incorporate them among their people.

 The French introduced African slaves to the territory in 1710, after capturing a number as plunder during the War of the Spanish Succession.
 Trying to develop the new territory, the French transported more than 2,000 Africans to New Orleans between 1717 and 1721, on at least eight ships.
 The death toll for African and native slaves was high, with scurvy and dysentery widespread because of poor nutrition and sanitation.
 Although sailors also suffered from scurvy, slaves were subject to more shipboard diseases owing to overcrowding.
-Slavery was a significant part of the Lousiana colony, with 67% of the population of the colony being slaves (both Indigenous and African in origin).
+Historian Pekka Hämäläinen writes that, by 1730, 60% of the population of the colony were slaves (both Indigenous and African in origin).

+In 1731, the African Bambara slave population conspired to rebel against slavery and the French colonial authorities in a plot linked to the indigenous Natchez revolt of 1729 and subsequent events.
+However, the historicity of the plot is disputed.